Dashboard

 Unfortunately, there is not a one-size-fits-all answer.

-Sharing about 4 billion users across the two social networks, the opportunities on both are immense.
-Of course, they’re also both owned by the same company, Meta, so they do share some linkage and features (especially when running paid advertising campaigns).
+Sharing more than 6 billion combined monthly active users across the two social networks, the opportunities on both are immense.
+Of course, they're also both owned by the same company, Meta, so they do share some linkage and features (especially when running paid advertising campaigns).

-Facebook remains the most popular social media platform, while visuals-first Instagram has the fastest-growing audience.
+Facebook remains the most popular social media platform, while visuals-first Instagram has a younger, faster-growing audience.

 The following are four elements you should consider when deciding whether Facebook or Instagram is the best marketing platform for your business.